niklasinde/niklasinde.github.io/index.md

 ### Questions that needs to be answered!
 ## Math
-* Should we use $x, x^2$ and so when doing data analysis?
+* Should we use $x, x^{2}$ and so when doing data analysis?
 * What is the optimal way of calculating weights is there another way then gradient decent?
 * What statistical meaning does the different activation function have in a neural network?
 ## Programming
-* How do you connect a flask/Django app to posgres or another SQL-service?
+* How do you connect a flask/Django app to postgres or another SQL-service?
 * How can you use Obj-c to get information for a flask/Django app?

 This list last updated 22/7 04:41